 After we got married, Janette was horrified at the expired food in my pantry.
 I maintained that it was no big deal until she opened a bag of rice and found tiny bugs in it.
 ‘Nuff said!!!!

-All of the food that Janette makes uses fresh ingredients, and when possible, organic ingredients.
+All of the food that Janette makes uses fresh ingredients, and when possible, organic ingredients from local farmers markets.

 Plus, Janette is a foodie and likes going to some of the best restaurants in town.
 It can be expensive, but hey, the food is fantastic.